Recommendations & Conclusions

 While assessments of the effectiveness of the Border Target Operating Model (BTOM) in safeguarding UK biosecurity vary, and regardless of whether full or partial implementation would be sufficient in principle, Defra and the relevant authorities have not fulfilled their responsibilities under the BTOM in practice.
 As such, the question of …

-Government response.
 The government agrees that a robust, risk-based regime is essential for safeguarding biosecurity through the BTOM and shares context on how the implemented regime supports this.
-They balance transparency with commercial sensitivity and operational confidentiality and cannot commit to a …
+They balance transparency with commercial sensitivity and operational confidentiality and cannot commit to a specific approach to publication.
+They …

 2